Health Care Benefits: Vermont

 - Vermont chose to establish a state-based Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- Same-sex marriage is legal in Vermont.
+- Same-sex marriage is legal nationwide.
+Vermont also recognizes civil unions.
 See Same-Sex Partner Benefits.

 - Vermont employers are required to pay health care contributions for employees who do not have coverage.
 See Employers' Health Care Fund Contribution.